 Note 2 – The Frisia Coast Trail, in its wisdom, determined what the route must have been.
 It follows the Wolddijk ‘Wold dike’.
 One way is 14.8 klicks, from church to church.
 Up to you if you go barefoot.
 Below the walk of Walfrid.

 Furthermore, each year, in the first half of the month September, you can sign up for the Walfridus pilgrimage.
 You can choose between distances varying from an easy 5 kilometres to a strenuous 40 kilometers.
 All are circular walks in the area of Bedum in province Groningen.
 Check the website of Walfridus Voettocht for more details.

 Note 3 – Since football somehow seeped into this post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
 He played among others at Chelsea, Real Madrid, and Bayern Munich.
 Currently, Robbe plays at FC Groningen again.
 Was Robbe blessed by the miracle skies above Bedum as well?

-Note 4 – Besides the Saint Walfrid church in Bedum, there is also a Walfrid church in the village of Welferding near Sarreguemines in France.
+Note 4 – Besides the Saint Walfrid church in Bedum, there’s also a Walfrid church in the village of Welferding near Sarreguemines in France.
 Located on the banks of the River Saar, bordering Germany.
 Yet another church dedicated to Walfrid exists at the town of Kingscroft in Quebec, Canada.
-It is the Église de Saint Wilfrid de Kingscroft.
+It’s the Église de Saint Wilfrid de Kingscroft.
 Named after parish-priest father Wilfrid Lussier.